 What is the average salary in Honolulu, HI?

 Honolulu, HI, offers a range of salary opportunities across various industries.
-The average salary in Honolulu is around $55,537.
-This figure can vary based on the job sector and experience level.
-For example, the lowest-paying jobs start at about $24,070, while the highest-paying jobs can reach up to $148,040.
+The average yearly salary in Honolulu is $57,690.
+This figure provides a good overview of the earning potential for job seekers in the area.
+Salaries vary based on the industry and the specific role.

 What are the best paying jobs in Honolulu, HI?